Axway/amplify-central/content/en/docs/manage_product_foundry/foundry_product_tags_attributes_categories.md

 * Private: For filtering the Product Foundry catalog only.
 * Public: For filtering the Product Foundry catalog and the Marketplace product.

 A public category can be set to **Featured** by providers to highlight and advertise the category and the associated products on the Marketplace home page.
 In this case, a category image is required and provides greater visibility.
-The maximum number of Featured categories is **five**.
+The maximum number of featured categories is **five**.

 A public category can be Visible / Featured in one or multiple Marketplaces depending on the necessary Marketplace advertisement level.